haukesomm/portfolio-website/README.md

 Alternatively, you can set the `GITHUB_PAT` environment variable to your token directly.

+> [!NOTE]
-> **Note:** The environment variables specified in .env are only available in development.
+> The environment variables specified in .env are only available in development.
 In production, you will need to
 > set the environment variables directly.

+> [!WARNING]
-> **Important**: Do not use a token that has access to private repositories or other sensitive data!
+> Do not use a token that has access to private repositories or other sensitive data!
 It only needs read access to
 > public repositories.
 Also, make sure to not commit your token to a public repository.